 Is Disney Genie+ worth it?

-In general, I’m a big “You get what you pay for” kind of traveler.
+In general, I’m a big “you get what you pay for” kind of traveler.
 If you pay for upgrades or premium services you are generally going to have a better experience.
 I didn’t find that to be the case here.
 I think Disney has Genie+ priced too low – I know, I can’t believe I said that, either – and that low price point is attracting a lot of buyers.

-Will my family use the Disney Genie Service?
+Will my family use the Disney Genie Service Again?